PackagePages/LaravelPackage.com/docs/09-routing.md

 ```

 ### Returning a view from the controller
-We can now just return the views we've created from the `PostController` (don't forget to import our `Post` model):
+We can now just return the views we've created from the `PostController` (don't forget to import our `Post` model).

+Note the `blogpackage::` prefix, which matches the prefix we registered in our Service Provider.

 ```php
 // 'src/Http/Controllers/PostController.php'
 use JohnDoe\BlogPackage\Models\Post;